CyberMiles/smart_contracts/SimpleBet/README.md

 ### Declaring winners

-Now back to the owner's UI page, the contract owner can stop the betting at any time.
-And he or she can declare winners by declaring the correct answer.
+When the contract creator (owner) loads the bet page (the `simplebet_join.html`), he or she will see a Settings button in addition to the Bet button.
+He or she can declare winners through the Settings button.

 ![End](images/dapp_end.png)